How did I get here?

 The Captain and her Huntresses turn puzzled and confused, some even frightened.
 “What does this mean, brave sister?”

 “I hereby pay the price demanded for picking one of the golden apples, and willingly and happily pass on the apple for our Queen, and keep the cost on my own shoulders.”

-To their startled eyes, I go forward into the sun, out of the shadows that mark the final border of Winterhollow.
+To their baffled eyes, I go forward into the sun, out of the shadows that mark the final border of Winterhollow.
 I step out with one arm stretched, apple balanced neatly in my cupped palm, the other arm resting gently on my side, and a look of peace on my face, because somehow I know what will happen when I reach the light, and this is how I want to be remembered.

 As my body leaves the shadows and is bathed in light, the gold seeps away from the apple, into my hand, stretching down my arm and across my entire body to the horrified gasps of the Huntresses.

 In no time at all, I am gold, and the apple is nothing but the flesh of fruit.
 I am locked to the ground where I stand.